jose-jacinto/github-cli/README.md

 ### Github
 Octokit was used to manage Github's Rest API.
 It provides type safety with all the best practices.
+Since location as a github's users attribute is arbitrary and unformatted string, it could be helpful to have a small formatter to normalise the country of the user

 > [!IMPORTANT]
 > Currently by fetching the user's repositories is enough to get the `main` programming language used.
 > It is, however, possible to also get the complete set of languages used in the repo.
 This involves additional GETs for each repository